LeanneLibGriff/nine-repro/Step2Documentation.md

 Without careful management, a major change to a research team could be more than just disruptive; it has the potential to corrupt the entire project.
 Comprehensive documentation is the major strategy for minimising the disruption.

-Documentation will also be important for any audits in your lab or if someone would is attempting to reproduce your research.

-> "***Documentation is a love letter to your future self***" Damian Conway

 ## How?